 Maritime Environmental Crimes

-The North Sea Network and the Bonn Agreement are hosting a seminar on Maritime Environmental Crimes: Violoations of MARPOL Annexes.
-The seminar will be held on the 6 and 7 March 2018 in Scheveningen.
+The North Sea Network and the Bonn Agreement hosted a seminar on 6-7 March 2018 on Maritime Environmental Crimes: Violoations of MARPOL Annexes.

 Brief history of NSN